Judge OKs Weinstein’s extradition for California rape case

 One other way Weinstein’s move could have been blocked was by an objection from New York’s governor, but Gable said there was no such action by Gov. Andrew Cuomo.

-Weinstein, appearing via video from the Wende prison, buried his mask-covered face in his hands after Case announced his decision.
-Earlier in the hearing, Weinstein had the white mask drooping from his right ear as he sat in what appeared to be a prison meeting room.
+Weinstein, appearing via video from the Wende prison, placed his hands on his mask-covered face after Case announced his decision.
+Earlier in the hearing, Weinstein had the mask drooping from his right ear as he sat in what appeared to be a prison meeting room.

 In addition to concerns about Weinstein’s health, Effman questioned the legitimacy of extradition paperwork filed by Los Angeles authorities, which he said was defective because it listed only some of the charges.